HeylelOS/cyberd/README.md

 ## Features

-In this actual alpha state, cyberd can:
+cyberd can:
-- Start daemons, with command line arguments, at cyberd load or configuration reload.
+- Start daemons, with command line arguments, custom uid, gid, umask and working directory.
+At cyberd load, configuration reload or a depending on a previous exit status.
-- Stop daemons, by sending them a SIGTERM signal.
+- Stop daemons, by sending them a SIGTERM or a custom signal.
-- Reload daemons, by sending a SIGHUP signal.
+- Reload daemons, by sending a SIGHUP or a custom signal.
 - End daemons, by sending them a SIGKILL signal.
 - Poweroff, Halt, Reboot, Suspend kernel.
 - Create new IPC sockets with less or equal rights than the previous one.

+For further details, you can read the manual pages or even available tests for examples of simple daemons configurations.